-While the rally might be short-lived, it could renew interest for some that were on the fence about refinancing, especially if their current rate isn’t all that high compared to current market rates.
+While the rally could be short-lived, it may renew interest for some that were on the fence about refinancing, especially if their current interest rate isn’t all that high compared to current market rates.

 What Does It Mean to Reset the Mortgage Clock?

 Age of mortgage: 5 years old